-The alternative to the false notion that there can be a democracy of ALL the people today in the United States, and likewise the alternative to the authoritarian principle, is egalitarianism.
+The alternative to the false notion that there can be a democracy of ALL the people today in the United States, and likewise the alternative to the invalid authoritarian principle, is egalitarianism.
 Specifically, it is the Voluntary Federation aspect of egalitarianism, which is discussed here.
 Egalitarianism is about how people who don't want class inequality can ensure that it won't come into existence.
 This is why in an egalitarian society only egalitarians in local assemblies have the right to make laws (as discussed more here and here).
 Enemies of egalitarian values have no right to make laws and participate in the government.
 This is simply the flip side of the coin, on one side of which is the fact that today advocates of egalitarian values have no ACTUAL right to make laws or meaningfully participate in government.

 Constitutions that were written by slave-owning upper classes (or modeled on such constitutions, i.e. republics) are definitely NOT the answer!
 All the talk by the Founding Fathers known as the Federalists about protecting against the "tyranny of the majority" was actually about protecting the upper class from the lower class.
 As soon as the Founding Fathers had their Republic, what did they do?
 They violently attacked lower class people when they tried to make things more democratic (in the sense of ordinary people having a real say) and equal.
-Read (just use google) about the way this new government violently attacked the Shays Rebellion and the Whiskey Rebellion, not to mention the way it attacked runaway slaves, and read my brief article about it here.
+Read (just use google) about the way this new government violently attacked the Shays's Rebellion and the Whiskey Rebellion, not to mention the way it attacked runaway slaves, and read my brief article about it here.

 The 'Founding Fathers' were all either slave owners or the good friends of slave owners.
-Some people today say that "back then people didn't know what was wrong with chattel slavery of black people--denying black people of human and civil rights just because they were black-- the way we do today."
+Some people today say that "back then people didn't know what was wrong with chattel slavery of black people--denying black people their human and civil rights just because they were black-- the way we do today."
 Actually, however, even before Thomas Jefferson was born, British aristocrats knew full well that racial discrimination was wrong, as I discuss in the "Myth #1" part of my article here.
 So, dear reader, you can choose to believe that the 'Founding Fathers' just didn't know that racist slavery was morally wrong, or you can choose to believe that they did know it was morally wrong.
 If you go with the former belief, then ask yourself, "Should I revere a constitution written by people who didn't even know that racist slavery was wrong?"
 If you go with the latter belief, then ask yourself, "Should I revere a constitution written by people who, despite knowing racist slavery was morally wrong, were nonetheless racist slave owners or the good friends of racist slave owners?"
 Your call.

 The libertarians don't CARE whether there is class inequality or not, which is why libertarianism is not the answer either.
 You can read about this in "Libertaria: A Libertarian Paradise" and "Mom and Pop Capitalism?"